 The Lawson Field Theatre was included in an engineering assessment of Council’s administration centre and was assessed as being earthquake prone in 2012.

 Council’s building team issued a notice to repair the theatre to meet seismic structural standards.
 This took effect in October 2016 and it has remained closed until the required work is completed.

 In addition to the earthquake strengthening, the theatre upgrade will also include a new roof and exterior cladding, improved drainage, the installation of a firewall between council’s administration building, renovations to the bathrooms and new theatre features such as lighting and pulley systems.

-December 2018 - design concepts have been finalised for the facade, featuring a contemporary reference to the neighbouring rose garden.
+December 2018 - design concepts finalised for the facade, features a contemporary reference to the neighbouring rose garden.
 Red screens will surround the front entrance, alongside a modern take of the traditional theatre masks. read more

 July 2018 - construction started on the redevelopment and is estimated to take 13 months to complete.

 May 2018 - Council approved the $3.6 million upgrade of the Lawson Field Theatre.